 And then she left.
 This was in the fall of 1987.

-I later learned that her name was Meredith Miller, and that she was one of the few women who through SHANTI went public as a Woman with AIDS.
+I later learned that her name was Meredith Miller, (actually Eisberg) and that she was one of the few women who through Shanti went public as a Woman with AIDS.

 I ran in to her on several occasions, and I heard her speak at a conference.
 She said she was living proof, that women can get AIDS.